-To determine the impact on the School District from Future Units, the Study first multiplied the number of Future Units by the student generation factors ("SGFs") calculated by Cooperative Strategies, to determine the projected student enrollment from Future Units.
-The results were that 336 unhoused elementary school students and 88 unhoused junior high school students are anticipated to be generated from Future Units ("Projected Unhoused Students").
+To determine the impact on the School District from Future Units, the Study first multiplied the number of Future Units by the student generation factors ("SGFs") calculated by Woolpert (formerly Cooperative Strategies), to determine the projected student enrollment from Future Units.
+The results were that 233 unhoused elementary school students and 63 unhoused junior high school students are anticipated to be generated from Future Units ("Projected Unhoused Students").

-To adequately house the Projected Unhoused Students, the School District will need to construct new elementary school and junior high school facilities.
-Using design capacities of 625 students at the elementary school level and 945 students at the junior high school level, the School District will need to construct one (1) new elementary school and one (1) new junior high school to accommodate the Projected Unhoused Students from the Future Units projected to be constructed at this time.
-Based on school facility cost estimates prepared by Cooperative Strategies, an elementary school is projected to cost \$39,961,506 and a junior high school is projected to cost \$80,126,250.
+To adequately house the Projected Unhoused Students, the School District will need to expand existing elementary school and junior high school facilities.
+Using design capacities of 25 students at the elementary school level and 27 students at the junior high school level, the School District will need to construct 10 new elementary school classrooms and three (3) new junior high school classrooms to accommodate the Projected Unhoused Students from the Future Units projected to be constructed at this time.
+The cost of expanding the existing elementary school and junior high school facilities by adding additional teaching stations is based on information provided in the School District's Master Plan.

 In addition to the school facilities cost impacts, the School District will experience Central Administrative and Support Facilities cost impacts.
 In January 1994, the State Allocation Board ("SAB") approved a policy of four (4) square feet of Central Administrative and Support Facilities per student, which based on School District cost estimates equates to a per-student cost of \$800.
-Multiplying these costs by the facilities needed and the students generated yielded the total school facilities cost impacts shown in Table ES-1 below.
+Multiplying these costs by the facilities needed and the students generated yielded the total school facilities cost impacts shown in Table ES-1.

-TOTAL SCHOOL FACILITIES COST IMPACTS (2022\$)
+TOTAL SCHOOL FACILITIES COST IMPACTS (2024\$)